AdobeDocs/workfront.en/help/quicksilver/people-teams-and-groups/work-directly-with-others/view-the-org-chart.md

 ---
 # View the organizational chart

-The organizational chart feature allows you to to view the organizational chart associated with a particular Adobe Workfront user.
+The organizational chart feature allows you to to view the organizational chart associated with a particular [!DNL Adobe Workfront] user.
 Organizational charts are a great way to visualize the structure of a specific department.

 ## Access requirements